 Instead of remaining in Auburn to continue working with the Foxes and writing on those experiences, Eliab and Rebecca relocated in 1850 to Providence, Rhode Island, where he had been hired as editor of The Providence Mirror (Underhill 195).
 Lacking permanent accommodations, Eliab is recorded twice in the 1850 census.
 During a headcount taken on August 7, Eliab’s profession is listed as “Editor,” and he is included in the household of Orin and Jerusha Capron, members of his extended family (Holden 71).
 By September 9, Eliab and Rebecca turn up in the home (likely a boarding house) of Carmeline and Hunting Rowe.
 Rowe’s occupation is listed as “Newspaper Vending,” which hints that he might have been a professional contact.

 Their move to Rhode Island enabled Rebecca and Eliab to attend the first national suffrage convention, held in nearby Worcester, Massachusetts, in October 1850.
 Much like its account of Seneca Falls, The History of Woman Suffrage specifies that Eliab, in a limited list that includes Sojourner Truth, “took part” in the proceedings and discussion of the convention (224).
 Not many individuals attended both the convention at Seneca Falls and the one at Worcester (with the different conventions later providing competing points-of-origin for the rival camps of the AWSA and NWSA).
-This small group of dual attendees may very well be limited to E.W.
-Capron, Stanton, Douglass, Lucretia Mott, and James Mott.
+This small group of dual attendees may very well be limited to Capron, Douglass, and Lucretia Mott.

 In August 1858, the Caprons would transition again, this time to the Philadelphia area.
 This time, Eliab had secured the editorship of The Chester County Times, of West Chester (Futhey and Cope 332).
 A handwritten letter from Eliab, dated November 28, 1860, composed on Chester County Times letterhead, is addressed to William Lloyd Garrison and asks after a resource regarding the dubious constitutionality of the Fugitive Slave Act.
 During this period, Eliab also began moonlighting in state-level government.
 Articles published in The Mariettian and The Pittsburgh Post recognize Capron as the Assistant Clerk to the Pennsylvania House of Representatives; the Post article even charges Capron with being involved in a wartime secret society of Pennsylvania’s Union loyalists (“Senator Cowan,” “Secret League”).